 Results

-ILP algorithms (Gurobi, Symphony) outperformed SA (Marxan) in terms of their ability to find optimal solutions across all scenarios that met their targets.
-Through finding optimal solutions, using ILP resulted in cost savings ranging from 0.8 to 4,369% (median 72.7%).
-When we restricted results to only take into account calibrated Marxan scenarios (number of iterations > 100,000 and species penalty factor 5 or 25), the range of savings was reduced to 0.8 to 52.5% (median 12.6%, Appendix S1: Figure S2).
+ILP algorithms (Gurobi, Symphony) outperformed SA (Marxan) in terms of their ability to find minimum cost solutions across all scenarios that met conservation targets.
+Through finding optimal solutions, using ILP resulted in cost savings ranging from 0.8% to 4,369% (median 72.7%).
+When we restricted results to only take into account calibrated Marxan scenarios (number of iterations > 100,000 and species penalty factor 5 or 25), the range of savings was reduced to 0.8% to 52.5% (median 12.6%, Appendix S1: Figure S2).
 For example, at the 30% protection target ILP solvers resulted in solutions that were $144 million cheaper than SA (Figure 1a).
 With these savings an additional 3,039 ha could be protected (53,934 ha vs 50,895 ha) using an ILP algorithm by raising the representation targets until the cost of the resulting solution matched that of the Marxan solution using SA.
 In general, SA performed reasonably well at smaller problem sizes, fewer planning units and features and low targets, but as the problem size and complexity increased SA was less consistent in finding good solutions (Appendix S1: Figure S2).
 Cost profiles across targets, number of features and number of planning units are shown in Appendix S1: Figures S3-5.

 The shortest processing times were achieved using the prioritizr package and the commercial solver Gurobi, followed by prioritizr and the open source solver Symphony, and lastly Marxan (Figure 1b).
 Gurobi had the shortest processing times across all scenarios investigated, Symphony tied with Gurobi in some scenarios and took up to 78 times longer than Gurobi in other scenarios (mean = 14 times, Appendix S1: Figure S6), and Marxan took between 1.8 and 1995 times longer than Gurobi (mean = 281 times, Appendix S1: Figure S7).
 The longest processing times for Gurobi, SYMPHONY and Marxan for a single scenario were 40 seconds, 31 minutes, and 8 hours respectively.
 For the most complex problem (i.e. targets = 90%, 72 features; 148,510 planning units), Marxan calibration across the 5 number of iterations and 4 species penalty factor values took a total of 5 days 7 hours, compared to 30 seconds using Gurobi and 28 minutes using SYMPHONY.
 Time profiles across targets, number of features and number of planning units are shown in Appendix S1: Figures S8-10.